 This difference here is a very important part of Manifestly.

 Let’s say you have a standard process for onboarding your employees.
-In Manifestly, you might have a New Employee workflow.
+In Manifestly, that would be a New Employee workflow.

 And then each time you use that New Employee workflow, that is a unique checklist run where you check items off.
 Each checklist starts as a clean slate of the workflow and is specific to that employee being onboarded – for example if you are onboarding Kate Smith, you’d use the New Employee workflow and that checklist run would be the Kate Smith – New Employee checklist – as seen in this video below.